High order recombination and an application to cubature on Wiener space: Outline of the cubature algorithm

 such that

 for $1\leq i\leq n$. \end{lemma}

-In other words $\mu $ admits a reduced measure $\widetilde{\mu }_{P}$ with respect to any finite set $P$ of integrable functions.
-In connection with the use of the Taylor formula a cubature measure provides an effective tool for integration over finite dimensional spaces.
+In other words, $\mu$ admits a reduced measure $\tilde{\mu}_{P}$ with respect to any finite set $P$ of integrable functions.
+In connection with the use of the Taylor formula, a~cubature measure provides an effective tool for integration over finite-dimensional spaces.

 One can formulate an analogous condition to identify cubature measures on Wiener space.
 Here the role of polynomials is taken by iterated integrals of the form